Doing Better - Our Sustainability Story

 PACKAGING + SHIPPING

 One of the most significant changes we've made to impact our footprint is our vendor packaging.
 Currently, we're at 70% plastic-free vendor packaging.
 Our other 30% contains cellophane sleeves on dried florals or styrofoam molds for large, heavy vases.
 We're working with our vendors to replace cellophane with recycled paper and introduce vase molds made from recycled cardboard.
 In addition, every item that contains plastic packaging or styrofoam is noted on its product detail page.
-By 2024, we'll use 95% plastic-free vendor packaging.
+Within three years, we'll use 95% plastic-free vendor packaging.

 Outside of our vendor packaging, we've taken several steps to eliminate plastic and lower our total shipping footprint.
 For example, we've replaced recyclable plastic air pillows and bubble wrap with recycled unbleached paper pillows.
 We've also introduced a new box suite made from unbleached, recycled cardboard.
 Our new boxes were designed to decrease volume and gently secure our florals.
 This change has lowered the number of boxes we ship, and the number of boxes returned due to product damage in transit.